jofraley/Hacking_JavaScript/labs/jsapi3/search_with_widget/lab.md

     search.set("sources",sources);
     ```

-7. In JSBin, run the app > select the pulldown on the left-hand side of the search box > select `Metro Stop Search` from the pull down list > enter "Dupoint Circle".
+7. In JSBin, run the app > select the pulldown on the left-hand side of the search box > select `Metro Stop Search` from the pull down list > enter "Dupont Circle".
 The app should highlight and zoom into the metro stop point, and a popup should also be displayed.

 Your app should look something like this:
 * [Code](index.html)